craftingcity/The-Known-World/Prenotes July 19 23.md

 ### What does the World Know?

-Kalariel fights as a Drow Mage, see aidd.org, and has Contingency (Invisibility)
+Kalariel fights as a Drow Mage, see aidd.org, and has Contingency (Greater Invisibility)

+Dot 20
+Shu 17
+Ren 14
+Dae 6
+Kal 3

 ### What happened?